bhaskatripathi/pdfGPT/README.md

 # pdfGPT

 PDF Question Answering Pipeline
+Upload your PDF file and chat with it !!
 This pipeline allows users to input a URL to a PDF document, preprocess the text, and use semantic search to generate answers to user questions.
 The pipeline follows the following steps:

 1. **Input**: User inputs a URL to a PDF document.